Skip to main content

 Module description

-This module introduces you to the comparative study of political institutions and systems.
-It focuses on a number of states from Europe, Asia, Africa, and the Americas, including large and small, rich and poor countries, democracies, one-party systems and theocratic states, monarchies and republics, unitary and federal systems.
+In this module we introduce you to the comparative study of political institutions and systems.
+We will focus on a number of states from Europe, Asia, Africa and the Americas, including large and small, rich and poor countries, democracies, one-party systems and theocratic states, monarchies and republics, unitary and federal systems.

 Learning objectives